 - Exchange 2000 server, severely corrupted Information store; corruption cause unknown.
 Scanned Information Store file for valid user mailboxes, results took up to 48 hours due to the corruption.
 Backup was one month old/not valid for users.
 Evaluation Time: 96 Hours (1.5 days)

 - Server hardware upgrades (Storage Controller Firmware, BIOS, RAID Firmware)

 - Expanding Storage Array capacity by adding larger drives to the controller

 - Failed Array Controller

 - Storage Array failure but drives are working

 - Migration to new Storage Array system

-- Netware volume server, traditional NWFS, failing hard drive made volume inaccessible; Netware would not mount volume.
-Errors on hard drive were not in the data area and drive was still functional.
+- Netware volume server, traditional NWFS, failing hard drive made volume inaccessible; Netware would not mount the volume.
+Errors on the hard drive were not in the data area and the drive was still functional.
 Copied all of the data to another volume; 100% recovery.

 Evaluation Time: 1 hour